VivekUppalapu/Project--Cybersecurity-practice/Reconnaissance.md

 # Nmap
-## Uses of Nmap for Metasploitable 2
+## nmap -sS -sV 192.168.191.128
 From my Kali VM, I used nmap to scan for open ports and services within the Metasploitable 2 VM box.
-I used the -sS option of stealth scanning as well as the -sV, for service versions.
-The scan provided me all the open ports and services used within each of these services.
-The services I focused on for attacks included FTP service(VSFTPD) on port 21, Samba SMB on port 139/445, Apache Tomcat on port 8180, Apache on port 80, MySQL on port 3306 and Postgresql on port 5432.

-# Nikto
-I used Nikto for Apache on port 80, to see what vulnerbilities are present that can be exploited, as it is a web scanner which looks for vulnerbilities of the host provided.
-In this case, the host is the IP address of Metasploitable 2.
+The command I used is shown in the header, with -sS and -sV used, stealth scan and service/version informatoin.
+The sealth scan(sS) is a TCP SYN scan where a SYN packet and analyzes the result to determine whether a port is open or not, doing a half-open scan.
+This makes the SYN scan harder to detect. sV looks into the version or service used by each port, providing more information to better understand what I am dealing with to formulate a plan of attack

+## nmap --script vuln 192.168.191.128
+I then, after seeing the ports and services/version within them, ran this command, which runs all the scripts under the vuln category of NSE(Nmap Scripting Engine), which check for known vulnerabilities.
+This helped me identify which ports had vulnerbilities, as some were explicit in the vulnerbilities present, and which ports had areas to look into.